Skip to content

 - type: tile

-name: MVT
+name: MVT-elastic

-data: http://elastic_search:9200/greater_hyderabad_municipal_corporation_ward_boundaries/_mvt/geometry/{z}/{x}/{y}?grid_precision=0
+data: http://elastic_search:9200/hyderabad/_mvt/geometry/{z}/{x}/{y}?grid_precision=0

 # index must have a geo_point